Rappsilber-Laboratory/XiSearch/README.md

+xiSEARCH is a search engine for the identification of crosslinked spectra matches in crosslinking mass spectrometry experiments.

 xiSEARCH is implemented as a Java Application.
 Therefore it requires that java is installed.
 We recommend to use the the latest update of JAVA version 8 or above.
 The latest version as binary can be downloaded from https://rappsilberlab.org/downloads/

 For questions regarding usage of xiSEARCH, you can open a discussion [here](https://github.com/Rappsilber-Laboratory/XiSearch/discussions).

+When using xiSEARCH, please cite [Mendez, Fischer *et al.* Mol.
+Sys.
+Bio.
+2019](https://www.embopress.org/doi/full/10.15252/msb.20198994).

 ### Background
 xiSEARCH is a search engine for crosslinking mass spectrometry (crosslinking MS).
-It is mainly tested with data acquired with ThermoFisher Orbitrap instruments (.raw format) that have been converted to peak files (.mgf format), for example with [ProteoWizard MsConvert](https://proteowizard.sourceforge.io/) - but any high-resolution data in MGF format or MaxQuant APL format are likely to be usable.
+It is mainly tested with data acquired with ThermoFisher Orbitrap instruments (.raw format) that have been converted to peak files (.mgf format), for example with [ProteoWizard MsConvert](https://proteowizard.sourceforge.io/) using our [prerocessing pipeline](https://github.com/Rappsilber-Laboratory/preprocessing)- but any high-resolution data in MGF format or MaxQuant APL format are likely to be usable.
 It then searches the peakfiles against a sequence database in .fasta format to identify crosslinked peptide pairs from mass spectra.
 The search algorithm uses a target-decoy approach outlined in  [Fischer _et al._ 2017](https://doi.org/10.1021/acs.analchem.6b03745) and [Fischer _et al._ 2018]([url](https://doi.org/10.1371%2Fjournal.pone.0196672))  , which enables false-discovery rate (FDR) estimation.
-The FDR calculation on the xiSEARCH result is performed by xiFDR.
+The FDR calculation on the xiSEARCH result is performed by [xiFDR](https://github.com/Rappsilber-Laboratory/xiFDR).

 xiSEARCH is a flexible search engine that allows for extensive configuration of the search options and of the search scoring methods in crosslink identification.
 Nevertheless, its design suits best data acquired at high resolution in MS1 and MS2 - in the Rappsilber lab, we acquire with 120k resolution in ms1 and 60k resolution ms2.
 Currently, xiSEARCH does not support MS3 approaches.